 ExtrasThe film maybe interesting but the extras most certainly are not.
 Props, I suppose, are due for the idea behind 16 minute pretend documentary "The Minutes", in which the actors stay in character, filling in backstory and talking about the futuristic world of the film as though it were real.
 Some new characters are introduced, supporting players are given a forum to flesh out their roles and a lot of (unnecessary) information is given about how the world got into this state, which might be of interest to die-hard fans of the film (if such an animal exists).
 Yet it's really, honestly just pretty dull.
 The only other special feature is a 12 minute run of deleted scenes, most of which are simply scenes from the final cut of the film extended with one or two extra lines, or edited slightly differently.
 On this evidence, nothing that was cut out of the film warranted inclusion, with a lot of the extra lines just clumsily over-explaining things which the audience is able to work out anyway.
 The only exception is a scene which explains how out heroes come to possess an armoured van - but if you can't suspend your disbelief enough to imagine how these characters obtained a van, then you really have no business watching In Time to begin with.

 In Time is released on Blu-ray and DVD today.

-Want to write about Justin-Timberlake, cillian_murphy, Amanda Seyfried, Andrew Niccol, Sci-Fi, In Time, Roger Deakins and Reviews?
+We need more writers about Justin-Timberlake, cillian_murphy, Amanda Seyfried, Andrew Niccol, Sci-Fi, In Time, Roger Deakins and Reviews!
 Get started below...